-According to the Istio team, the term Service Mesh describes the network of microservices that make up such applications and the interactions between them.
-As a container environment grows in size and complexity, it can become harder to understand and manage.
-Requirements can include discovery, load balancing, failure recovery, metrics collection, and monitoring.
-A Service Mesh can help with these and includes some even more complex operational requirements, like A/B testing, canary releases, rate limiting, access control, and end-to-end authentication.
-Istio leverages envoy sidecars to provide for fine-grained control of routing, ACLs and monitoring.
+According to Istio (istio.io), the term Service Mesh describes the network of microservices that make up such applications and the interactions between them.
+As your container environment increases in size and complexity, it becomes progressively harder to understand and manage as requirements grow.
+Requirements include discovery, load balancing, failure recovery, metrics collection, and monitoring.
+A Service Mesh can help with these and includes some even more complex operational requirements, like A/B testing, progressive or canary releases, rate limiting, access control, and end-to-end authentication.
+Istio, for example, leverages Envoy sidecars to provide fine-grained control of routing, ACLs and monitoring.

 The de facto standard is Istio which is stable and feature-rich despite being a 1.0 release.
 The current version is 1.0.6 but a 1.1 preview is available as well.

 - Security.
-To make sure that only the services that are supposed to communicate with each other can communicate.
+To ensure that only the services that are supposed to communicate with each other can communicate.

 - Resiliency.
-The mesh includes load‑balancing functionality and works together with a service discovery protocol to detect services as they come up, and age them gracefully when they disappear.
+The mesh includes load‑balancing functionality and works with a service discovery protocol to detect services as they come up and age them gracefully when they disappear.

 - Monitoring.
 The ability to do end‑to‑end monitoring – tracking a packet as it traverses the network.
 You can quickly identify the service causing a failure if you have multiple services chained together.

 See https://istio.io/docs for more information and an excellent how-to for installing Istio.